nus-cs2030s/2021-s2/docs/19-exception.md

 ## Overriding Method that Throws Exceptions

 When you override a method that throws a checked exception, the overriding method must throw only the same, or a more specific checked exception, than the overridden method.
 This rule follows the Liskov Substitution Principle.
-The caller of the overridden method cannot expect any new checked exception than what has already been "promised" in the method specification.
+The caller of the overridden method cannot expect any new checked exception beyond what has already been "promised" in the method specification.

 ## Good Practices for Exception Handling

 ### Catch Exceptions to Clean Up

-While it is convenient to just pass the bucket and let the calling method deals with exceptions ("Hey!
+While it is convenient to just pass the buck and let the calling method deals with exceptions ("Hey!
 Not my problem!"), it is not always responsible to do so.
 Consider the example earlier, where `m1()`, `m2()`, and `m3()` do not handle exception `E2`.
 Let's say that `E2` is a checked exception, and it is possible to react to this and let the program continues properly.
 Also, suppose that `m2()` allocated some system resources (e.g., temporary files, network connections) at the beginning of the method, and deallocated the resources at the end of the method.
 By not handling the exception, the code that deallocates these resources does not get called when an exception occurs.
 It is better for `m2()` to catch the exception, handle the resource deallocation in a `finally` block.
 If there is a need for the calling methods to be aware of the exception, `m2()` can always re-throw the exception:

 ```Java
 public void m2() throws E2 {